7 Year Bitch: Career

 7 Year Bitch was formed in 1990 by vocalist Selene Vigil, guitarist Stefanie Sargent, bassist Elizabeth Davis and drummer Valerie Agnew.
 Vigil, Sargent, and Agnew had been playing together in the Seattle band Barbie's Dream Car when their bassist left for Europe.
 They subsequently recruited Davis and renamed their band after the movie The Seven Year Itch, based on a suggestion by their friend Ben London, a member of the fellow Seattle band Alcohol Funnycar.

 At their first concert, the band opened for The Gits, who would prove to have a significant influence on their music.
 In 1991, the band released their first single "Lorna" and signed with C/Z Records.
 Their first album, Sick 'Em, was released in 1992, but it was overshadowed by Sargent's death on June 27, through passing out on her back after returning home from a party where she had drunk alcohol and taken a small amount of heroin.
-Following a period grieving and uncertainty, the band decided to continue, recruiting guitarist Roisin Dunne as Sargent's replacement later that year.
+Following a period of grieving and uncertainty, the band decided to continue, recruiting guitarist Roisin Dunne as Sargent's replacement later that year.

 In July 1993, Gits' frontwoman and long-time friend of the band Mia Zapata was raped and murdered while walking home late at night.
 This event, coupled with Sargent's death the previous year, had a profound effect on the group.
 As a reaction, the band recorded and released their second album ¡Viva Zapata!
 (1994) in tribute to both of their fallen friends.
 During this time, Valerie Agnew also became one of the primary organizers and co-founders of the anti-violence and self-defence organisation Home Alive.
 On April 8, 1994, the band played a benefit show for Rock Against Domestic Violence at the Cameo Theatre on Miami Beach, alongside Babes in Toyland and Jack Off Jill.

 In 1995, the band signed with Atlantic Records and in 1996 released their third album, Gato Negro.
-Following the tour supporting Gato Negro, guitarist Roisin Dunne left, and was replaced by Lisa Faye Beatty, the band's live sound engineer and long-time friend.
+Following the tour supporting Gato Negro, guitarist Roisin Dunne left, and was replaced by Lisa Fay Beatty, the band's live sound engineer and long-time friend.